diegojromerolopez/gelidum/README.md

 In case of the builtin types (int, float, str, etc) it makes nothing, as they are already immutable.

-For the list type, a tuple is returned.
+For the list type, a tuple with frozen items is returned.

+Tuples are already immutable, so a new tuple with frozen items is returned.

-For sets, frozensets are returned.
+For sets, frozensets of frozen items are returned.

-For dicts, it creates a new [frozendict](https://pypi.org/project/frozendict/) with the keys and values of the original dict.
+For dicts, it creates a new [frozendict](https://pypi.org/project/frozendict/) with the keys and frozen values of the original dict.

 This package, change the methods \_\_setattr\_\_, \_\_delattr\_\_, \_\_set\_\_,
 \_\_setitem\_\_, \_\_delitem\_\_, and \_\_reversed\_\_.